willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ## Artificial neural networks (ANNs) {#sec:background:ann}

-Biology has been a rich source of inspiration for techniques in computer science.
-Artificial neural networks (ANNs) are strand of biologically inspired computation models based on the learning and communication processes in the brain.
+Biology is a rich source of inspiration for techniques in computer science.
+Artificial neural networks (ANNs) form a strand of biologically inspired computational models based on the learning and communication processes in the brain.
 To understand neural networks, we will take each concept from the bottom up step by step until we arrive at the modern model of an artificial neural network.
 First we shall examine *artificial neurons*, of which there are several models,